 - Exhale is a wellness app designed specifically for Black women, Indigenous women, and women for color.

-Podcasts and audiobooks can teach you to manage your well-being, get in touch with your mental health, or incorporate wellness practices in your life.
+Podcasts and audiobooks can teach you to manage your well-being, get in touch with your mental health, or incorporate wellness practices into your life.
 For busy entrepreneurs, auditory learning can pair with mundane tasks like driving or housework to maximize your time.
-Among some of the top wellness and mental health podcasts in 2022 are:
+Here are some of the top wellness and mental health podcasts:

 - The Mental Illness Happy Hour, a comedic interview-based podcast on mental health